omnone/grip/README.md

 - A **lockfile** (`grip.lock`) — records the exact version, download URL, and SHA-256 of every tool
 - One command (`grip sync`) — installs everything reproducibly from the lockfile

 Commit both files.
 Every developer runs `grip sync` after pulling.
+CI runs `grip sync --locked`.
+Dockerfiles can be generated from the lockfile.
 That is the entire workflow.

 ---